jennyknuth/dashboard/app/components/fan/fan-instructions.md

 ### Designer Instructions
 1. Go to your **lab** system in the designer ([https://designer.n.io](https://designer.n.io))
 1. This time, click on the instance named **{{PI_INSTANCE}}** located on the left side of the screen—this instance (installation) of n.io is coming from the Pi computer you just powered on
-2. You should see a pre-configured service in the instance, `FanToggler`, that should already be running.
+1. You should see a pre-configured service in the instance, `FanToggler`, that should already be running.
 If not, start it
 1. Create a new service by clicking the `+ add new service` button
 1. Name it `Lab2` and click `accept`
-1. Click on the `Lab2` service
+1. Click on the `Lab2` service on the left to activate it, bringing up a blank canvas

 #### Listen to the phone’s shake data using Socket.IO

-1. On the right-hand side you'll see a bunch of block categories.
-Scroll down until you see the **SIO** category
+1. On the right-hand side you'll see a bunch of block types.
+These represent the blocks that are installed on your n.io instance.
+Scroll down until you see the **SIO** label, which represents the `SocketIO` block type.
 1. Click on the **SIO** category
-1. Drag the `+ Socket IO` template block onto your canvas
+1. Add a new instance of this block to your service by dragging the `+ Socket IO` template block onto your canvas
-1. Name it `ShakeSocket` and click `accept`
+1. Name it `ShakeSocket` and click `accept`.
+This block will subscribe to data from the cloud instance and will receive a signal every time you shake your phone.

-4. Click the three dots in the upper right-hand corner of the block to open the configuration panel
+1. Click the three dots in the upper right-hand corner of the block to open the configuration panel

-1. Check the `Listen to SocketIo Room` checkbox

 1. To configure your block, fill in the following fields:

+     **Listen to SocketIo Room**: `<checked>`

      **Port:** `80`

      **Socket.io Room:** `shake`

      **SocketIo Host:** `[[SOCKETIO_HOST]]`

+  This tells the block to subscribe to socket data from your socket server (this has been pre-stored in a variable called `SOCKETIO_HOST` for you) and listen for data in the `shake` room.

 1. Click `save` at the bottom of the panel

 #### Strip signal of everything but acceleration data
 >`DynamicFields` blocks are used to reformat incoming signals that are assigned by the `fields` attribute.
+It is one of the most commonly used blocks in all of n.io.
 If the `Exclude existing fields?` checkbox is checked, previous key:value pairs will be discarded and the block will only pass on the key:value pairs you configure in the configuration panel.
 If the `Exclude existing fields?` checkbox is not checked, it will add the key:value pairs you configure to the existing signal.

   1. Click on the **DF** category on the right side pane of the designer
   1. Drag the `+ Dynamic Fields` template block onto your canvas